#LabHacks: Tips for cleaning the optics of your microscope

 7. Discard the cotton swab or lens tissue after every use.

-Dipping or oil immersion lenses
+Cleaning dipping or oil immersion lenses

 Unlike other optical components, which should only be cleaned when dirty, dipping and immersion lenses need to be cleaned after every use, to prevent build-up of salt and oil.